 To better coordinate psychological, social and health services for released offenders, juvenile detention counselors provide information to correctional facilities and other agencies through case files and reports.
 With the assistance of a counselor, youth offenders may be able to transition back into society with fewer incentives to commit crime.

-The U.S. Bureau of Labor Statistics (BLS) predicted that job opportunities for probation officers and correctional treatment specialists, including juvenile detention counselors, were expected to increase by 4% from 2014-2024 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicted that job opportunities for probation officers and correctional treatment specialists, including juvenile detention counselors, were expected to increase slower than average from 2018-2028 (www.bls.gov).
 This occupation is subject to the availability of government funding and the political landscape, which tempers the job growth.

 According to the BLS, employment requirements in this field vary from one employer to the next, but the minimum expectation is usually a bachelor's degree and related work or field experience, as well as successful completion of a combination of psychological and physical tests.
 Some employers may require a master's degree in the absence of appropriate related experience.